lupoglaz/OpenFold2/README.md

 Energy is appriximatelly conserved:
 ![Alt Text](dataset/energy.png)

+## Replicating
+To generate dataset go to dataset directory and launch:
+*python generate_dataset.py -train*
+*python generate_dataset.py -test*
+It will create two files *data_train.pkl* and *data_test.pkl*.

+Then from the root of the repository train for 100 epochs with:
+*python main.py -train*
+Afterwards testing can be launched:
+*python main.py -test*

 ## Results
-So far, the train/test results are: phase | Loss (abs)
+The results one should get after 100 epochs: phase | Loss (abs)
 ------| ---------
-Train | 0.009
+Train | 0.063
-Test  | 0.112
+Test  | 0.037